anuj-ssharma/WestpacTest/README.md

 # Running tests on Travis CI (Linux)

-The tests can be executed on the Travis CI server as well, however this only works for Chrome (at the moment).
-Click on the `build` button at the top of this
+The tests can be executed on the Travis CI server as well.
+Click on the `build` button at the top of this README page to view the results of the latest execution.
-README page to view the results of the latest execution.
+The tests are executed on both Firefox and Chrome.

 # Running tests locally (Windows x64)